ParticleNet: Jet Tagging via Particle Clouds: Implementation details of P-CNN

 \section{Implementation details of P-CNN}

 The particle-level convolutional neural network (P-CNN) \cite{CMS-DP-2017-049} is a deep 1D CNN architecture customized for boosted jet tagging.
 Each input jet is represented as a sequence of particles with a fixed length of 100.
 The particles are organized in descending order of $p_T$.
-The sequence is padded with zeros if a jet has less than 100 particles, and truncated if it has more than 100 particles.
+The sequence is padded with zeros if a jet has less than 100 particles and truncated if it has more than 100 particles.

-The P-CNN architecture is similar to the ResNet model \cite{he2016deep,DBLP:journals/corr/HeZR016} for image classification, but uses 1D convolution instead.
+The P-CNN architecture is similar to the ResNet model \cite{he2016deep,DBLP:journals/corr/HeZR016} for image classification but uses 1D convolution instead.
 It features a total of 14 convolutional layers, all with a kernel size of 3.
-The number of channels for the 1D convolutionss is either 32, 64 or 128.
-The convolutions are followed by a global pooling, then by a fully-connected layer of 512 units with ReLU activation and a dropout layer with a drop rate of 0.5, before producing the classification output.
+The number of channels for the 1D convolutions is either 32, 64, or 128.
+The convolutions are followed by a global pooling, then by a fully connected layer of 512 units with ReLU activation and a dropout layer with a drop rate of 0.5, before producing the classification output.

 The network is implemented with Apache MXNet and trained with the Adam optimizer with a minibatch size of 1024.
-The network is trained for 30 epochs, with a starting learning rate of 0.001 and subsequently reduced by a factor of 10 at the 10th and 20th epochs.
+The network is trained for 30 epochs, with a starting learning rate of 0.001, and subsequently reduced by a factor of 10 at the 10th and 20th epochs.
 A snapshot of the model is saved at the end of each epoch, and the model snapshot showing the best accuracy on the validation dataset is selected for the final evaluation.